 - Educational visits such as to Duxford Museum, The Natural History Museum, Kew Gardens, local shops and farms..

 - The pupils have had interactive discussions members of our community, including the fire service, a doctor, dentist and police officers.

-- Our school choir regularly sings at local events and at our local Sue Ryder Nursing Home.
+- Our school choir sang at local events and at our local Sue Ryder Nursing Home.

 - We also have a School Council - each class has representatives who together discuss issues that affect our school community.